Tummy time tips

 Some babies adapt very well to tummy time and can hold their head up early on.
-However, some little ones find it disorientating and are fearful of this new position, after all they are used to sleeping on their backs, and spend time in car seats, bouncy chairs and in your arms so it’s not surprising they can feel strange.
-Some babies also may feel frustration at not being able to lift their heavy head So we’ve brought together some tips on ways to try out tummy time.
+However, some little ones find it disorientating and are fearful of this new position, especially if they can’t hold their head up yet.
+If they are used to sleeping on their backs, and spend time in car seats, bouncy chairs and in your arms so it’s not surprising they can feel strange to be the other way up.
+Some babies also may feel frustration at not being able to lift their heavy head.
+We’ve brought together some tips on ways to try out tummy time.

 When should I try tummy time?

 When your baby is relaxed and you’re playing together is a great time to try this position.
-Leave around 30 minutes after a large feed to let the milk go down.
-Start by laying your baby on her tummy across your lap two or three times a day for a few minutes, from as early on as you can.
-As your baby grows stronger, place her on a blanket on the floor, and build up the time gradually, looking for their cues that they are enjoying it.
+Leave around 30 minutes after a large feed to let the milk digest.
+Start by laying your baby on her tummy across your lap two or three times a day for a few minutes.
+As your baby grows stronger, place her on a blanket on the floor, and build up the time gradually, looking for their cues and checking they are enjoying it.

 Talk to your baby and let her know you’re going to try lying on your tummies.
 If your baby becomes distressed pick her up and cuddle her and try again another time.
 Babies develop so quickly it’s important to keep on trying tummy time, what she didn’t like last week may have changed now!